hashicorp/terraform-provider-azurerm/website/docs/r/frontdoor.html.markdown

 ## Attributes Reference

+-> **NOTE:** UPCOMING BREAKING CHANGE: In order to address the ordering issue we have changed the design on how to retrieve existing sub resources such as backend pool health probes, backend pool loadbalancer settings, backend pools, frontend endpoints and routing rules.
+Existing design will be deprecated and will result in an incorrect configuration.
+Please refer to the updated documentation below for more information.

 * `backend_pool_health_probes` - A map/dictionary of Backend Pool Health Probe Names (key) to the Backend Pool Health Probe ID (value)
 * `backend_pool_load_balancing_settings` - A map/dictionary of Backend Pool Load Balancing Setting Names (key) to the Backend Pool Load Balancing Setting ID (value)
 * `backend_pools` - A map/dictionary of Backend Pool Names (key) to the Backend Pool ID (value)